liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

 completely independent of the linear system method.

 These modules are also decomposed in another way.
-With the exception of the modules interfacing to LAPACK linear solvers, each of the modules ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG is a set of interface routines built on top of a generic solver module, named DENSE, BAND, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG, respectively.
+With the exception of the modules interfacing to the LAPACK, KLU and SuperLU_MT linear solvers, each of the modules ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG is a set of interface routines built on top of a generic solver module, named DENSE, BAND, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG, respectively.
 The interfaces deal with the use of these methods in the ARKode context, whereas